 * * *

 Dr. Daurene Lewis comes from a long line of doers.
-Born and raised in Annapolis Royal, Nova Scotia, she’s a seventh generation descendent of Black Loyalists who settled in the town in 1783.
+Born and raised in Annapolis Royal, Nova Scotia, she’s a seventh-generation descendant of Black Loyalists who settled in the town in 1783.
 Among her ancestors is Rose Fortune, a Philadelphian who became the first female police officer in North America.

 Daurene has proudly upheld her family’s legacy of hard work and tremendous accomplishment.
-She’s already had several careers, including becoming the first black mayor in Nova Scotia and the first female black mayor in North America.
+She’s already had several careers, including becoming the first Black mayor in Nova Scotia and the first female Black mayor in Canada.
 As she says, “Idle is a four-letter word.”

-One of Daurene’s former NSCC students, and my former neighbour, recommended Daurene as a Kickass Canadian.
-Chrisann Risser was first impressed by Daurene’s exceptional humanity and generosity.
-“She always carried herself with such grace through the College and never hesitated to stop to chat to the students,” says Chrisann.
-During this year’s Black History Month, Chrisann discovered that Daurene’s uniqueness goes beyond her wonderful human qualities.
-“Some of her incredible accomplishments were documented in the College Library.
+One of Daurene’s former NSCC students, and my former neighbour, recommended her as a Kickass Canadian.
+Ottawa, Ontario’s Chrisann Risser was impressed first by Daurene’s exceptional humanity and generosity.
+“She always carried herself with such grace through the college and never hesitated to stop to chat to the students,” says Chrisann.
+It was during this year’s Black History Month that Chrisann discovered Daurene’s outstanding contributions to the world, beyond her wonderful human qualities.
+“Some of her incredible accomplishments were documented in the college library.
 She is truly an inspiration.”

 A remarkable pedigree